aptech/gehttpd-docs/docs/index.rst

 Configuration
 =============

+Ensure that you have copied the template configuration file :file:`etc/gehttpd.ini.sample` to :file:`etc/gehttpd.ini`.

 The following are all sections listed sequentially in the :file:`etc/gehttpd.ini` configuration file and list each key's default value.